Linux Support Services Cost Guide

 Mandatory Remedial Work

-By far the most common result of the pre-contract check is that some remedial work is required.
+By far the most common result of the pre-contract check is that a small amount of remedial work is required.
 This is generally straightforward, and often means ensuring that all security updates are installed and that the configuration of the server is appropriate for support.

 This is like an MoT failure because of a cracked number plate: it needs to be fixed before the car can pass, but it isn’t a major problem.